Skip to main content

 Practical Implications

-2. Salary negotiations matter more than ever at this bracket.
-A raise from ₹12L to ₹14L increases your take-home meaningfully, because marginal relief smooths the jump.
+2. Salary negotiations near this bracket matter more than ever.
+A raise from ₹12L to ₹14L increases your take-home meaningfully — there’s no cliff to worry about between those two numbers.

-3. Deduction planning under the old regime becomes less critical.
-With the new regime tax-free up to ₹12,75,000 (including standard deduction), many salaried employees no longer benefit from chasing 80C, 80D, and HRA deductions.
+3. Deduction planning under the old regime becomes less compelling.
+With the new regime offering zero tax up to ₹12,75,000 (including standard deduction), many salaried employees no longer need to chase 80C, 80D, and HRA deductions to reduce their bill.

 Surcharge Marginal Relief (Brief)